How to Repair a Bike Puncture Guide + Video

 - Remove the inner tube.
 When it's out, check the inside of the tyre to make sure that whatever caused your puncture is gone.
-Be careful not to cut your finger on any sharp objects left in the tyre!

-Part 2 - Repairing the puncture
+Part 2 - Repairing The Puncture

 - Roughen the area around the hole with sandpaper, then stick on the patch from the repair kit.
-Some patches are pre-glued, while others might come with a separate tube of vulcanising solution or rubber cement to stick them on with.
+Some patches are pre-glued, whilst others might come with a separate tube of vulcanising solution or rubber cement to stick them on with.